 Our client was involved in a rollover collision During the rollover our client's arm was amputated below the elbow.
 This client was represented by another law firm prior to our Firm's involvement.
 The law firm obtained a minimal settlement with the at-fault driver.
 This client's product liability case was rejected by five other law firms.
 Nevertheless, we brought our client's case against the vehicle manufacturer for a design defect and obtained a confidential settlement for this catastrophic injury to the satisfaction of all parties.

-Over $1 Million Settlement of Wrongful Death Case involving a maritime worker that was injured at work.
+Over $1 Million awarded in Wrongful Death Case involving a maritime worker that was injured at work.

-Settlement for injuries sustained in a motor vehicle collision.
+$700,000 collected for a herniated disk sustained in a motor vehicle collision.

 We represented Nestor Saroza, a young man from New Jersey who was involved in a rear-end crash in Miami.
 The damage to Nestor’s car was minimal.
 Because Nestor was hit by a Florida driver who had no insurance, Nestor had to make a claim against his insurance company, GEICO, for uninsured motorist benefits.
 Prior to filing a lawsuit, we demanded that GEICO pay Nestor the full $100,000 insurance policy limits for his low back herniated disc.
 GEICO offered $4,000 – less than Nestor’s medical bills.
 We filed a Civil Remedy Notice with the Florida Department of Insurance for GEICO’s mistreatment of Nestor and refusal to reasonably settle.
 We later filed a lawsuit against GEICO in Miami.
 GEICO fought the case and the facts from every angle and never offered more than $5,000.
 At trial, GEICO told the jury that Nestor was a liar, wasn’t injured, and didn’t need any medical treatment.
 GEICO relied on the testimony of well-known insurance company defense doctors who always say that people like Nestor are liars and aren’t hurt.
 After a two-day trial, our jury returned a verdict of $169,020.44.
 Following post-trial motions, the Court entered an order entitling us to attorney’s fees and costs for GEICO’s rejection of our reasonable settlement offers, which were well below the insurance policy limits.
 After receiving our bills for attorney’s fees and costs, GEICO agreed to pay Nestor $250,000 to avoid further litigation